-However, on April 10, 2018, AbbVie announced that the FDA requires an extended review of Elagolix before it’s approved for the public market.
-What are they reviewing that hasn’t already been discussed: data regarding liver function test results from the clinical trials needs to be thoroughly reviewed by the FDA.
-AbbVie fully expects the FDA to approve Elagolix, regardless of this new delay, by the third quarter of 2018, sometime between July and September.
+However, on April 10, 2018, AbbVie announced that the FDA required an extended review of Elagolix before it was approved for the public market.
+What are they reviewing that hasn’t already been discussed: data regarding liver function test results from the clinical trials needed to be thoroughly reviewed by the FDA.
+The FDA approved Orilissa (aka Elagolix) on July 23, 2018.

 I’ve no faith in the FDA’s “priority review” process.
 The FDA does not conduct their own studies; rather, it depends on the studies by the manufacturers and third parties attesting to the safety, risks, and efficacy of the drugs they’re pushing.